The Perfect Storm (film): The Andrea Gail

 An Air National Guard helicopter was dispatched from Francis S. Gabreski Air National Guard Base on Long Island, New York, but not in response to the Andrea Gail or Satori (Mistral in the movie).
 The helicopter departed mid-storm on a mission to help save a lone Japanese fisherman from a sinking sailboat 250 miles off the New Jersey coast.
 Unsuccessful and running low on fuel, the Air National Guard Sikorsky HH-60G helicopter was compelled to attempt a mid-flight refueling maneuver.
 The zero-visibility conditions thwarted their efforts, however, and lacking enough fuel to make the flight back to the Long Island base, the crew were forced to ditch the helicopter.
-After a search by Tamaroa, four of the HH-60's crew were picked up; one was never seen again.
+After a search by Tamaroa, four of the HH-60's crew were picked up; the fifth, Technical Sergeant Arden Smith, was never seen again.
 The Japanese yachtsman was later rescued by a Romanian cargo ship.

 When asked about the portrayal of "Sully" in the movie, Cathy Sullivan Mustone, an older sister of David "Sully" Sullivan, said she was disappointed.
 "They made my brother's character out to be a hothead," she said.
 "I guess every movie needs a villain, but my brother was a funny guy with a loud laugh and a big smile.
 He had a lot of guts and he loved fishing."
 In fact, Sullivan's bravery and quick thinking made headlines on a different boat—Harmony.
 One night during a winter fishing trip, Harmony began taking on water while tied to another boat.
 The crew of Harmony yelled for help, hoping to wake the nearby crew.
 No one woke, so Sullivan dove into the icy water, pulling himself on the ropes that tied the boats together.
 As a result of his bravery, Harmonys crew was saved.
 Mustone said, "At least in the movie, they did represent my brother's bravery in a water rescue scene.
 He was a good man.
 And I just know he is at peace in heaven, safe with our Dad."